 Soon enough the trail through the forest will end and you will arrive right back near the Bear Mountain Inn.
 You can decide to spend some time relaxing by the area and the nearby Hessian Lake, before heading back home.

 That about does it for a guide to some Bear Mountain hiking.
 If you have any questions or comments about the trail, be sure to add them in below.
-Also be sure to check out the nearby Breakneck Ridge Hike for another Hudson Valley experience.
+Also be sure to check out the nearby Breakneck Ridge Hike and Storm King Mountain & Butter Hill Hike for other Hudson Valley experiences.
 Have fun out there and safe travels!